Switzerland

 - Following pressure from European donors, PCHR altered the text to read: “to resist the occupation by all legitimate means in accordance with international law.”

-- In 2023, Palestinian NGO Network (PNGO) received CHF 139,074.
-This funding was suspended in November 2023 due to PNGO’s non-compliance with FDFA’s Code of Conduct and anti-discrimination clause.
+- In 2024, Palestinian NGO Network (PNGO) received CHF 139,074.
+In November 2023, Switzerland announced that its contract with PNGO would terminate at the end of 2024 due to PNGO’s non-compliance with FDFA’s Code of Conduct and anti-discrimination clause.

 - PNGO is an umbrella organization comprising 142 Palestinian NGO member organizations, many of which support BDS campaigns and have ties to the PFLP terror group.
 In January 2020, PNGO vehemently opposed a new clause in European Union grant contracts with Palestinian NGOs that prohibits grantees from working with and funding organizations and individuals designated on the EU’s terror lists.
 PNGO claimed that Palestinian terrorist organizations are “political parties.”